chauff/cse1500-web-transcripts/README.md

 [![Build Status](https://travis-ci.org/chauff/Web-Teaching.svg?branch=master)](https://travis-ci.org/chauff/Web-Teaching)

 The **Web technology materials and resources** of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here.
-We expect 900 students in the course; the course setup reflects that.
+We have ~900 students in the course; the course setup reflects that.

 The database materials are not included here!